 Christadelphians are a group of people associated together by a common belief of the gospel.
 We claim to be the modern revival of the faith of the first-century apostles, and we base our beliefs exclusively upon the teaching of the Bible.
+A key distinguishing feature of Christadelphians is the reading of the Bible every day.
+Christadelphians read the whole of the Old Testament once a year and the whole of the New Testament twice a year.
+Familiarity with the whole of the Bible enables a clear understanding of what is Bible Truth and what is not Bible Truth.

 The name Christadelphian is compounded of two Greek words; Christos and adelphos, and signifies Brethren in Christ.
 The term is used in the Bible to identify true believers who do the will of God.
 (See Matthew 12:50; 23:8, Hebrews 2:11-12).
 In adopting this Scriptural name the brotherhood has constantly before it the high ideals that Christ set before men.
 Christadelphians do not profess to have received any new revelation, nor to have any specific commission, but maintain that the Bible in both Old and New Testaments is able to guide a person to salvation.